 An urban transport master plan for the Great Maputo area has been prepared under JICA funding in 2014.
-According to this document, the two dominant transport modes were walking (46%) and chapas/minibus (33%).
-Chapas is an informal public transport, owned by private operators and following a "fill and go" system, usually waiting at terminal areas until being fully loaded.
+According to this document, the two dominant transport modes were walking (46%) and chapas/minibuses (33%).
+Chapas are an informal form of public transport, owned by private operators who follow a "fill and go" system, usually waiting at terminal areas until being fully loaded.
 4,500 chapas were licensed and operating in the Maputo Metropolitan Area in 2004.
-However, many additional chapas are operating without licenses.
+However, many additional chapas operate without licenses.

-The master plan forecasts significate growth in mobility demand in the forthcoming years.
+The master plan forecasts significant growth in mobility demand in the forthcoming years.
 Urban trips are expected to double between 2012 (3.3 million trips/day) and 2035 (expected 6.7 million trips per day).
 As a result, congestion is expected to increase to unbearable levels if no action is taken to make mobility patterns more efficient in Maputo.
 The 2014 master plan proposes a prioritised action plan to tackle these mobility challenges that feed into the SUMP.
 The main proposed actions are the development of a mass rapid transit network combined with road network improvements.